SFDO-Tooling/CumulusCI/docs/robot_new.rst

       ...
 FirstName=${first name}
       ...
 LastName=${last name}

-The ``create_contact.robot`` test case not only creates a contact, it also opens up the browser to see that the contact appears in a list of contacts, takes a screenshot of the list, then deletes all new records created during the test run, and closes the browser.
+The ``create_contact.robot`` test case not only creates a contact, it also opens up the browser to see that the ``Contact`` appears in a list of ``Contacts``, takes a screenshot of the list, then deletes all new records created during the test run, and closes the browser.

 To run this test from the command line: